Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Related work on generalization in deep RL

-\textbf{Generalizing with feature attention}.
-Most similar to our feature-attention mechanism are the attention mechanisms by~\citet{perez2018film, chaplot2018gated}.
-In particularly, ~\citet{chaplot2018gated} showed that mapping language instructions to non-linear feature coefficients enabled generalizing to tasks specified over unseen feature combinations in a 3D environment.
-While \modelabb~also learns non-linear feature coefficients, our work has two important differences.
-First, we develop a multi-head version where individual feature coefficients are produced by their own recurrent modules.
-This enables \modelabb~to leverage this form of attention in settings where language instructions don't indicate what to attend to (this is true in $2/3$ of our tasks).
-Second, we are the first to show that feature attention facilitates generalizing recall of object dynamics (\Figref{sec:experiments-ballet}) and generalizing memory-retention to larger environments (\Figref{sec:experiments-keybox}).
+\textbf{Generalizing with feature attention} has also been studied by~\citet{ chaplot2018gated}. \revisionthr{They showed that mapping language instructions to masks over the channels of observation features enabled generalization to language instructions with new feature combinations.
+While \modelabb~also learns a mask over observation features, our work has two important differences.
+First, we develop a multi-head version where different recurrent modules produce their own masks.} This enables \modelabb~to leverage this form of attention in settings where language instructions don't indicate what to attend to (this is true in $2/3$ of our tasks).
+Second, we are the first to show that feature attention enables generalizing memory of object motions and of goal information to longer tasks (\Figref{fig:performance-ballet} and \Figref{fig:performance-keybox}, respectively).

 \textbf{Generalizing with top-down spatial attention}.
 Most similar to \modelabb~are the Attention Augmented Agent (AAA)~\citep{mott2019towards} and Recurrent Independent Mechanisms (RIMs)~\citep{goyal2019recurrent}.
-Both are recurrent architectures that produce top-down spatial attention over observations.
-Additionally, RIMs also uses a modular state representation produced by a set of recurrent modules.
-AAA showed generalization to unseen distractors and RIMs to more distractors than trained on. \revision{While follow-up work on RIMs has addressed problems such as learning type-specific update rules~\citep{goyal2020object, didolkar2021neural} and improved information sharing among modules~\citep{mittal2020learning, goyal2021coordination}, there hasn't been an emphasis on which components enable generalization in reinforcement learning across diverse domains.} \textbf{The major difference between AAA, RIMs, and \modelabb~is that \modelabb~attends to an observation with feature attention as opposed to spatial attention.} Our experiments indicate that spatial attention can be an impediment to reinforcement learning of tasks defined by shape-color agnostic object-dynamics and 3D objects.
+Both are recurrent architectures that leverage spatial attention to learn an object-centric state-update function.
+Both showed generalization to novel distractors. {The major difference between AAA, RIMs, and \modelabb~is that \modelabb~attends to an observation with feature attention as opposed to spatial attention.} Our experiments indicate that spatial attention has limited utility in updating state during reinforcement learning of tasks defined by object motions (\Figref{fig:performance-ballet}) or 3D objects (\Figref{fig:performance-playroom}).
+In terms of modularity, we also show different results from RIMs who showed that their modules ``specialize''.
+Our experiments suggest that in FARM, a modular state instead leads subset of modules to \emph{jointly} represent regularities in an agent's experience (\S\ref{sec:analysis}).